 Vance R. Koven studied music at Queens College and New England Conservatory, and law at Harvard.
 He is a composer and practicing attorney, and was for many years the chairman of Dinosaur Annex Music Ensemble.

-Mark Kroll’s distinguished career as a harpsichordist, pianist, scholar and educator spans four decades.
-Professor Emeritus at Boston University, Visiting Professor at Northeastern University and harpsichordist for the Boston Symphony, Kroll has taught and performed throughout the world and published numerous books, articles and editions.
-He is currently writing a biography of Ignaz Moscheles and editing Geminiani’s Sonatas for Violin, opus 4 for the complete edition of the composer’s works.
-His website is www.markkroll.com”
+Mark Kroll‘s distinguished career as a harpsichordist, pianist, scholar and educator spans over four decades.
+Professor Emeritus at Boston University and harpsichordist for the Boston Symphony, Kroll has taught and performed throughout the world, recorded a wide range of repertoire, and published numerous books, articles and editions.
+He is currently preparing an edition Geminiani’s Sonatas for Violin and Concerti Grossi, opus 4 for the complete edition of the composer’s works, and an edition of Johann Nepomuk Hummel’s Sonata for Cello in Piano, op.
+104 for Bärenreiter.
+His website is www.markkroll.com

 Seth Lachterman lives in Hillside, New York.
 While dividing his past academic career between music (composition and musicology) and mathematics, he has been a principal at Encore Systems, LLC.
 He regularly writes for Berkshire Review of the Arts and writes for BMInt in a collaborative venture.